-The message means pushing out data from Voucherify to the end-customer or other application.
+The message means pushing out data from Voucherify to the end-customer or another application.
 Message limit in the pricing refers to all distributions that use our API to call your application.

 Action that results in sending the message.
 You can choose from many triggers to define automatic communication workflows (customer entered or left segment, order status has changed, code was published, the reward was redeemed, and more).

 Trigger-based distribution.
-Messages are sent in response to a predefined action (trigger) like code redemption or a new customer in the segment.
+Messages are sent in response to a predefined action (trigger), such as a code redemption or a new customer entering the segment.